ARMmbed/BLEIntros/Docs/Advanced/HighData.md

-#High Data Rate, Low Latency Transfers
+#High data rate, low latency transfers

 As mentioned in the [previous sections](../Introduction/BeginnersIntro.md), BLE is primarily designed for low data rate applications (where only a few bytes are transmitted every second).
 However, you may find yourself in need of transferring a large amount of data.
 So in this section we'll show you how to build a high data rate, low latency application using mbed’s ``BLE_API`` while still keeping a low power profile.